-A muscle knot, also known as a trigger point, is basically a small group of muscle fibers that have contracted in one spot amidst a much larger muscle bundle or muscle spindle.
+A muscle knot is technically known as a trigger point.
+It’s a small group of muscle fibers that have contracted in one spot amidst a much larger muscle bundle or muscle spindle.
 It usually occurs from chronically overusing a muscle.

 What’s the problem with knots?
 Anytime there is any compression of a muscle, the blood vessels compress and that shuts the flow of blood.
 That’s why you can’t indefinitely keep lifting something up with your arm and eventually need to relax.
 Wherever there is a knot, the muscle fiber is chronically constricted, consuming energy and the lack of oxygenated blood flow causes waste products such as lactic acid to build up and the waste products cannot leave since the blood flow is decreased.
 This causes knots/trigger points to remain very tight and painful when massaged.